MicrosoftDocs/cpp-docs/docs/standard-library/codecvt-class.md

 ---
 # `codecvt` Class

 A class template that describes an object that can serve as a locale facet.
-It is able to control conversions between a sequence of values used to encode characters within the program and a sequence of values used to encode characters outside the program.
+It can control conversions between a sequence of values used to encode characters within the program and a sequence of values used to encode characters outside the program.

 ## Syntax